thepirat000/CachingFramework.Redis/README.md

 - **Raw Serializer**:
 The [simple types](https://msdn.microsoft.com/en-us/library/ya5y69ds.aspx) are serialized as strings (UTF-8 encoded).
-Any other type is serialized using the default serializer.
+Any other type is serialized using the default serializer or provide your own serialization per type.

 | | **Inheritance** | **Data** | **Configuration** |
 | ----------- | ----------------------- | -------------------------- | ------------------ |